backdrop-contrib/field_extrawidgets/README.md

 # Field extra widgets

+Provides two helper widgets for the Field API:

 Hidden: this widget doesn't show anything on the edit form, and as a consequence prevents the user from modifying the content of the widget.
 This is useful in some situations where using hook_field_access() is not suitable